PaulKinlan/paul.kinlan.me/content/en/2019-05-13-screen-recorderrecording-microphone-and-the-desktop-audio-at-the-same-time.markdown

 Simples.

-The full code can be found on [my glitch](<a href="https://glitch.com/edit/#!/screen-record-voice">https://glitch.com/edit/#!/screen-record-voice</a>, and the demo can be found here: https://screen-record-voice.glitch.me/
+The full code can be found on [my glitch](https://glitch.com/edit/#!/screen-record-voice), and the demo can be found here: https://screen-record-voice.glitch.me/

+{% fast-youtube oGIdqcMFKlA %}